gpe-mw-training/camel-labs/8_Modularity/osgi-client/readme.txt

-This Exercises shows how a OSGi bundle is created using Maven 2 as well as using Servicemix Properties to configure settings through the Admin OSGi interface rather than through Spring or Application Properties.
+This Exercises shows how a OSGi bundle is created using Maven 2 as well as using JBoss Fuse Properties to configure settings through the Admin OSGi interface rather than through Spring or Application Properties.

 Deployment:

-After building the project using "mvn install" please copy the line below into the Karaf Console of Servicemix when started up in order to to deploy it:
+After building the project using "mvn install" please copy the line below into the Karaf Console of JBoss Fuse when started up in order to to deploy it:

-    osgi:install -s mvn:com.fusesource.training/servicemix-exercises-osgi-client/2010.07.12
+    osgi:install -s mvn:>com.redhat.gpe.training/osgi-client/1.0

 Then look into the log file and check out what values is used for the "Response" property: